tolitius/xml-in/README.md

 * `attr=` finds child nodes under all tags with attribute's key and value

-Let's find all inhabitable planets of the solar system to the best of our knowledge (i.e. based on XML above):
+Let's find all inhabitable planets of the solar system to the best of our knowledge (i.e. based on the XML above):

 ```clojure
 => (xml/find-in universe [(tag= :universe)